 Q) I filed for divorce in Ontario, Canada.
 My husband lived in Canada and he was duly served with the court’s documents.
-I will have a final divorce ruling from Canadian court including child support and alimony order soon.
+I will have a final divorce ruling from the Canadian court including child support and alimony order soon.
 But the issue is he will probably leave Canada and head to South Korea after the ruling is issued.
 Will the Korean Courts recognize the Canadian court order in order to enforce his performance of child support and alimony payment?

-A) There is a case where Korean Supreme Court recognized and approved the Canadian court’s divorce/asset distribution/child support/alimony order.
-That order was issued from Superior Court of Justice in Ontario.
+A) There is a case where the Korean Supreme Court recognized and approved the Canadian court’s divorce/asset distribution/child support/alimony order.
+That order was issued from the Superior Court of Justice in Ontario.

 As a matter of law, Korean court recognizes foreign court’s divorce ruling so far as (i) the foreign court has a jurisdiction over the case in perspective of Korean law, (ii) the defendant was duly served, (iii) the ruling of the foreign court does not violate the social order of South Korea and (iv) there exists a mutual guaranty for recognition of rulings between the two jurisdictions.
 For the last element, the Korean Supreme Court held that South Korea and Ontario have a mutual guaranty.
-What is more important here is that the Supreme Court recognized foreign court’s alimony order.
-Under Korean law, there is no legal concept of alimony in divorce.
-Therefore, some may argue that as the alimony is not the legal right established in Korea, recognizing foreign court’s alimony ruling in Korea would violate the social order of South Korea.
+What is more important here is that the Supreme Court recognized the foreign court’s alimony order.
+Under Korean divorce law, there is no legal concept of alimony in divorce.
+Therefore, some may argue that as the alimony is not the legal right established in Korea, recognizing the foreign court’s alimony ruling in Korea would violate the social order of South Korea.
 But, Continue reading

 It was reported that last month Apple’s South Korean office paid $945 of compensation to one of South Korean iPhone users for the breaching of privacy by the controversial iPhone user location tracking.
 Here is the detail from Reuters.